-The MAP Programme will provide administrative and logistical support.
-Specifically, MAP will provide a reference guide and access to all relevant documents; a list and contact information of key stakeholders; and assistance in scheduling meetings in each country.
+The PFIP Programme will provide administrative and logistical support.
+Specifically, PFIP will provide a reference guide and access to all relevant documents; a list and contact information of key stakeholders; and assistance in scheduling meetings in each country.
 The team will be available for introductory and close out meetings in each country and shall make itself available to answer questions and provide documents.
+UNCDF may provide office space in each country for the team to work upon request.
+The evaluation team is expected to organize its own travel, visas, accommodation and local transport.